Approximate Bayesian inference from noisy likelihoods with Gaussian process emulated MCMC: Summary and discussion

 \section{Summary and discussion}

-In this paper, we proposed a new sample-efficient approach for approximate Bayesian inference by combining Metropolis-Hastings sampling with Gaussian process emulation.
-The resulting inference method \gpmh{} is suitable for low-dimensional problems ($p\lesssim 10$) when a small number of possibly noisy likelihood evaluations (e.g.~$\lesssim 10^3$) is only available.
-The likelihood function also needs to behave smoothly in the modal region and the evaluations need to be (approximately) Gaussian distributed there.
-We formulated Bayesian decision-theoretic justification for various parts of the method and also analysed key aspects of it theoretically.
-Probabilistic interpretation of \gpmh{} was also discussed and we essentially built a link between GP-based approximate MCMC methods and ``Bayesian optimisation-like'' frameworks designed for approximate Bayesian inference by \citet{Gutmann2016,Jarvenpaa2019_sl}.
+We proposed a new sample-efficient framework for approximate Bayesian inference by combining Metropolis-Hastings sampling with Gaussian process emulation.
+The resulting \gpmh{} implementation is mainly intended for low-dimensional problems ($p<10$) when only a small number of possibly noisy likelihood evaluations (e.g.~$t<10^3$) is available.
+The log-likelihood needs to be a smooth function in the highest density region and its evaluations need to be (approximately) Gaussian distributed.
+We gave a Bayesian decision-theoretic justification for various parts of the method and discussed the relationship between \gpmh{} and ``Bayesian optimisation-like'' B(O)LFI frameworks for approximate Bayesian inference by \citet{Gutmann2016,Jarvenpaa2019_sl}.

-The proposed approach was analysed using toy models and in a LFI scenario.
-We observed that \gpmh{} and its variant \mhblfi{} produced similar posterior approximations which is unsurprising given their close connection (Section \ref{subsec:gpmcmcasblfi}) and because most of the evaluations are typically collected during the burn-in phase which is always neglected.
-For example, $60-80\%$ of the log-SL evaluations in our Ricker and theta-Ricker experiments occurred during the first $10^4$ iterations.
-The fact that the target distribution is slightly changing thus does not appear problematic.
-Our experiments suggest that Bayesian sequential design strategies can provide worthwhile improvements to sample-efficiency over a naive strategy.
-However, we believe that in practice the full potential did not realise due to practical challenges with surrogate modelling and as our \epoe{} method is not designed to take into account the resulting posterior approximation directly \citep[unlike in][]{Jarvenpaa2019_sl} but to minimise the evaluations needed to make each individual \mh{} accept/reject decision within the required accuracy.
-This reason, and the fact that no auxiliary optimisation of design criterion is needed, makes \epoer{} method a reasonable choice in practice.
+Two particular implementations of the proposed framework were investigated numerically.
+Our \gpmh{} and \mhblfi{} implementations produced similar posterior approximations which is unsurprising given their connection (Section \ref{subsec:gpmcmcasblfi}) and because most of the log-likelihood evaluations are typically collected during the early iterations which are neglected anyway as ``burn-in''.
+The slightly changing target distribution of \gpmh{} thus does not appear problematic.
+Our experiments show that Bayesian sequential design strategies can provide worthwhile improvements to sample-efficiency over a naive strategy.
+However, we believe that their full potential did not realise due to practical challenges with surrogate modelling and as the \epoe{} strategy does not account for the resulting posterior approximation directly \citep[unlike IMIQR by][]{Jarvenpaa2019_sl} but is designed to minimise the evaluations needed to make the current \mh{} accept/reject decision within the required accuracy.
+This makes the more heuristic \epoer{} a practical choice for \gpmh{}.